TheBigSasha/RuntimeTester/README.md

 # Java Library to plot the Time Complexity of methods!
+## Download the latest .jar from the "Releases"

 ## Library Installation
 Add the latest .jar from the releases as a library to your Java IDE: